derektypist/carousel-in-bootstrap/README.md

 ## Features

-There are indicators as well as previous and next buttons.
+There are indicators as well as left and right controls.
+The captions are hidden on smaller-sized devices, but they are displayed on medium-sized devices.

 ## Technologies